 Those soldiers who got marked with a high command potential significantly outperformed their classmates in all 4 subjects.
 Those with an average CP scored the lowest.
 The third group—those with an unknown performance potential—ended up in the middle.
 The difference in performance between the best and the worst group was 15 percent.

 After detailed analysis, it showed that the experimentally induced expectations—the fake command potential scores—explained al- most three-quarters of the variance in performance.
 In other words, by making a superior believe a subordinate has the ability to be a great performer, the actual performance increases.
 And the effect isn’t marginal.
 It’s a whopping 2-digit figure!

 When we believe a team member has the ability to be a great performer, our belief becomes reality.
 The performance expectation we have for our team members is a self-fulfilling prophecy.

 How does the Pygmalion Effect work?

-In short, the Pygmalion Effect is a leadership phenomenon.
+In short, the Pygmalion Effect or Rosenthal Effect is a leadership phenomenon.

 As soon as the instructors believed that some soldiers had better abilities than others, they started managing those individuals differently.
 “Raising expectations triggers a leadership process that culminates in superior performance,” Eden points out.